 In case you missed it at the Annual Meeting, the Board of Directors approved a special $1.5 million retirement of capital credits.
 This is in addition to the almost $1.7 million retired in December of 2017.
 Members should see the credit on their bill in June.

-This month you'll notice special number on the front of your bill.
+In April, you'll notice special number on the front of your bill.
 This is your capital credit allocation.
-If you don’t already know, capital credits are one of the benefits of being a Trico Member.
+Capital credits are one of the benefits of being a Trico Member.

-When you signed up to receive electric service from Trico, you became a member of an electric cooperative.
+When you signed up to receive electric service from Trico, you became a Member of the Cooperative.
 While investor-owned utilities return a portion of any profits back to their investors, electric cooperatives allocate excess revenue to Members as “capital credits.”